Reconfiguration graph for vertex colorings for ($P_2$+$P_3$, $C_4$)-free graphs: Structure of ( )-free graphs

-{\bf Graph class ${\cal H}_1$}:~We say that a graph $G\in {\cal H}_1$ (see \cref{gcl2}) if its vertex-set can be partitioned into a set consisting of six vertices, say $\{u_1,u_2,\ldots, u_6\}$, and a nonempty clique, say $S$, such that the following hold:
+{\bf Graph class ${\cal H}_1$}~(see \cref{gcl2}):~We say that a graph $G\in {\cal H}_1$ if its vertex-set can be partitioned into a set consisting of six vertices, say $\{u_1,u_2,\ldots, u_6\}$, and a nonempty clique, say $S$, such that the following hold:

 $\bullet$~ $u_1u_2,u_2u_3, u_4u_1, u_1u_5,u_2u_5$ and $u_5u_6$ are edges in $G$.

 $\bullet$~ $S$ is complete to $\{u_3,u_4,u_6\}$.

 $\bullet$~ No other edges in $G$.